Jetchisel/systemd-vboxinit/README.md

 Create an file called virtualbox in /etc/default (replace username)
 and put something like this

   VBOXWEB_USER=username

 Configure phpvirtualbox's php.ini

-Uncomment "var $startStopConfig  true;"
+  Uncomment: "var $startStopConfig  true;"

 Configure vms in phpvirtualbox's graphical menu:

   Settings --> General --> Basic --> "StartupMode --> Automatic"

 To enable that service at boot.

   systemctl enable vboxvmservice.service

 check some info about the service

   journalctl _SYSTEMD_UNIT=vboxvmservice.service

 To check status:

   systemctl status vboxvmservice.service